charlesrich/Disco/README.txt

 For Eclipse Users:

+If you are developing your own system in Eclipse using Disco it would be best to make your system be a *separate* project, rather than adding your code to the Disco projects.
+Simply add the precompiled disco.jar as a library of your new project (and don't forget to add disco-src.zip and disco-api.zip attachments as discussed above).

-You can easily create the two Eclipse projects (called task and disco) containing the source by importing the system release archive (zip) file as follows:
+However, if you do want to build Disco yourself, you can easily create the two Eclipse projects (called task and disco) containing the source by importing from the cloned repository:

-          File > Import > General > *Existing...* > Next
+          File > Import > Git > Projects from Git > Next
+          > Existing Local Repository > Disco > Next
-          > Select Archive > Browse > Select All > Finish
+	  > Select task and disco (or Select All to build all examples)
+	  > Next > Finish

-NB: If you are developing your own system in Eclipse using Disco it would be best to make your system be a *separate* project, rather than adding your code to this project.
-You can simply add the task project to the project dependencies (see Build Path) of your new project.
+Then you can add the disco project to the project dependencies (see Build Path) of your new project.
+Note that the exports of the disco project do not include the libraries for speech (see task/speech).

-Note that the exports of the task project include all the necessary libraries, including those for speech, but assumes that the task source has been compiled.
-If you cannot or do not build the disco project, then add the precompiled disco.jar as a library of your new project.

 The current release was built in Eclipse 4.5 (Mars).